Last Update 07-04-07

 That leaves all of the standard engine size Pontiacs (the majority of racers,) without an opportunity to have

-even raced people we knew were a half a second quicker than us
+For fun we've even raced people we knew were a half a second quicker than us

 just so they'd have some fun telling their friends, "I beat those RRE guys! "